Used 2002 Mazda MPV Consumer Reviews

+We purchased our MPV used in 2005 with about 45,000 miles on it.
+With an extended warranty, we paid total about $11,000.
+It now has 227,000 miles on it (365,000km).
 We had to have the transmission replaced at 95K miles, but it was covered under our extended warranty.
 We had coils replaced at one point, and a couple of other repairs around the $300 mark.
 Regular oil changes and routine maintenance (brakes, trans. fluid, etc), this van has kept chugging along.
 Along with daily driving, we drove from Auburn, WA to B.C.
 Canada twice a week for 2 years (6 hours round trip), while hauling 2 drums, harnesses, 2 sets of bagpipes, and 4 teenagers, 2 adults.
 We averaged 22-24 hwy mpg

 Bought our MPV new in 2002 and now have 82K miles.
 We've had a good experience with the van with very few issues.
 The only problems were replacing 3 coil packs at 65K miles and the fan module at 72K miles.
 Cost us about $500 for both.
 After 8 years the car is still solidly built, no electrical or mechanical issues, and no rusting.
 So far so good.